emcalc/emcalc-interactive/README.md

 ## ✨ What is emcalc?

-**emcalc interactive** is a lightweight, open-source tool designed to calculate energy from mass using Einstein's famous formula:
+**emcalc** is a lightweight, open-source tool designed to calculate energy from mass using Einstein's famous formula:
 \[
 E = mc^2
 \]